gcalmettes/reveal.js-d3/README.md

 In addition to the `data-file` and `data-style` attributes (see above), some properties of the embedded iframe are directly configurable via dedicated attributes:

 - `data-scroll`: "yes" (default) / "no".
 Controls the [scrolling attribute](https://www.w3schools.com/tags/att_iframe_scrolling.asp) of the iframe.
 (Thanks [@nbremer](https://github.com/gcalmettes/reveal.js-d3/issues/12) for the suggestion)
-- lazy loading: this plugin is compatible with the [lazy loading option of Reveal.js](https://github.com/hakimel/reveal.js#lazy-loading).
+- `data-preload` (lazy loading): this plugin is compatible with the [lazy loading option of Reveal.js](https://github.com/hakimel/reveal.js#lazy-loading).
 To lazy load the iframe, set the [`viewDistance` option in the Reveal configuration](https://github.com/hakimel/reveal.js#configuration) and add the `data-preload` attribute to your container.
+See the [demo](https://gcalmettes.github.io/reveal.js-d3/demo/) to see this feature in action.

 ### Adding and controlling animations/transitions for the visualization(s)